Stick figure: Animator vs. Animation

 Created by animator, YouTuber, and artist Alan Becker, the first episode of Animator vs. Animation premiered on Newgrounds on June 3, 2006, using flash animation.
 It showed a stick figure fighting to break out of the animation program it was created in.
 The video has garnered almost 80 million views since its publication.
-As of October 2025, the series contains twelve main episodes and a number of spin-offs, among them include the video "Animation vs. Minecraft", which has gained over 305 million views as of March 2022.
+As of May 2026, the series contains thirteen main episodes and a number of spin-offs, among them include the video "Animation vs. Minecraft", which has gained over 305 million views as of March 2022.
 Season 3 in the series of episodes features multiple styles of stick figures, including a cave painting character, a stickman similar to the one in Stickman vs. Wall, a figure seemingly from Pivot Animator, and a figure based on those in DOT pictograms.
 In total, all of Alan Becker's animation videos have been watched over four and a half billion times, with the vast majority of them being centered around stick figure animation.